-From March 15-19, 39 unique floral arrangements—some more than 10 feet tall—will be created on-site by world-class designers and florists and showcased throughout the museum's West Building.
+From March 19-23, more than 30 unique floral arrangements—some standing 10 feet tall—will be created on-site by world-class designers and florists and showcased throughout the museum's West Building.

 Art in Bloom at NCMA